After shopping regularly on Amazon since 2004, I quit shopping there in 2019.

 Basically, what if this was the opening question for all your purchases, on Amazon or elsewhere?

-Books & audiobooks
+- Books & audiobooks

-As a Portlander, I’m immediately inclined to shop at Powell’s books, but indiebooks.org and bookshop.org both present solid alternatives to Amazon book buying.
-If you are keen on audiobooks, I’ve primarily used audiobooks.com and audiobooksnow.com, though there are many others as well.
+If you are keen on audiobooks, I primarily use audiobooks.com and audiobooksnow.com, though there are many others as well.

 Importantly, even though all of these companies are certainly cogs in the consumerism system, apart from Walmart, I see them as much better than Amazon for two reasons.

 Firstly, they do not have as much market share, and thus have nowhere near the monopoly-like sway or impact that Amazon does — for capitalism to be beneficial for the masses, healthy competition is essential.
-Secondly, from what I understand, these companies actually pay a reasonable share of taxes, both local and national, which has a societal benefit.
+Secondly, from what I understand, these companies actually pay a reasonable share of taxes, both local and national, which has a societal benefit..

 Can You Really Quit Amazon?

 As this short article outlines, it’s actually much harder to boycott Amazon than one might think.
-Sure, you could successfully stop shopping on Amazon.com, and even skip Amazon subsidiaries, such as Whole Foods, the Washington Post, Zappos, Alexa and IMDb, but Amazon hosting services run a significant portion of the internet.
-Even major websites such as Netflix, Spotify and Reddit are hosted by Amazon.
+Sure, you could successfully stop shopping on Amazon.com, and even skip Amazon subsidiaries, such as Whole Foods, the Washington Post, Zappos, Alexa and IMDb, but Amazon web hosting services run a significant portion of the internet.
+Even major websites such as Netflix, Spotify and Reddit are run on AWS, Amazon Web Services.
+Amazon has also apparently made its way into supplying local and government contracts with various supplies.

 In other words, they are exercising monopoly-like influence, and it’s actually very hard to fully boycott them.
 And, even if you do, a gazillion other people won’t, and their influence will only grow.